 Medical Marijuana for Rheumatoid Arthritis

-Arthritis is a medical condition, common among seniors, which is characterized by joint inflammation, pain, swelling, and stiffness.
-It primarily affects joints, but certain variants of the condition can spread quickly to other parts of the body as well.
-Alongside osteoarthritis, Rheumatoid arthritis (RA) and Psoriatic arthritis (PsA) are some of the most common types of this condition, affecting millions of Americans, according to the Arthritis Foundation.
+Arthritis is a common medical condition among senior citizens, characterized by joint inflammation, pain, swelling, and stiffness.
+Though it primarily affects joints, certain variants of the condition quickly spread to other parts of the body.

 Understanding Rheumatoid Arthritis